patrickrese/github-slideshow/_posts/0000-01-02-patrickrese.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to our second slide with some additional texts yolo!"
 ---
-Your text
+newly added "features"
 Use the left arrow to go back!